KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-mycroft-wakeword by smartgic](https://github.com/smartgic/MMM-mycroft-wakeword)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
+2. Issues are not enabled in the GitHub repository.
+So users cannot report bugs.
+Please enable issues in your repo.
-2. Typo: Found `Magic Mirror` in file `MMM-mycroft-wakeword.js`: Replace it with `MagicMirror²`.
+3. Typo: Found `Magic Mirror` in file `MMM-mycroft-wakeword.js`: Replace it with `MagicMirror²`.
-3. Recommendation: Replace eslintrc by new flat config.
+4. Recommendation: Replace eslintrc by new flat config.
-4. The branch name is 'master'.
+5. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-MyDutchWeather by htilburgs](https://github.com/htilburgs/MMM-MyDutchWeather)